Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 Two types of medications can make your bones stronger, reducing your risk of serious problems if you have bone metastases.
 They can also reduce the risk of cancer cells spreading to your bones.

-These treatments can lower the chances that you will break a bone or be diagnosed with hypercalcemia.
+These treatments can lower the chances that you’ll break a bone or be diagnosed with hypercalcemia.
 They can also ease pain and stop bone metastases from growing bigger.
 However, in some cases, they cause a rare side effect called osteonecrosis of the jaw, in which part of the jawbone dies.
 If you need bone-strengthening drugs, your doctor may recommend getting any necessary dental work done before starting them.

 Treatments To Relieve Symptoms

 Bone pain can be treated with different types of painkillers.
 Over-the-counter options such as ibuprofen and acetaminophen may be enough to ease mild aches and pains.
-However, ask your doctor before taking these, as you might need to stay away from certain medications if you have conditions like heart failure or kidney disease.
+However, ask your doctor before taking these, as you might need to stay away from certain medications if you have heart failure or kidney disease.

 You may be able to take stronger painkillers if you have severe pain.
 Your doctor may prescribe opioids like morphine or oxycodone, which may lead to nausea, fatigue, or constipation.
 Steroid medications can also ease pain and swelling.